2 Haitian Americans detained in slaying of Haiti president | Law-Order

 Two men believed to be Haitian Americans — one of them purportedly a former bodyguard at the Canadian Embassy in Port au Prince — have been arrested in connection with the assassination of Haiti's president, a senior Haitian official said Thursday.

-Mathias Pierre, Haiti's minister of elections, told The Associated Press that James Solages was among six people arrested in the 36 hours since the brazen killing of President Jovenel Moise by gunmen at his home in the pre-dawn hours Wednesday.
+Mathias Pierre, Haiti's minister of elections, told The Associated Press that James Solages, a Haitian American, was among six people arrested in the brazen killing of President Jovenel Moise by gunmen at his home in the pre-dawn hours Wednesday.
+He also said that four others are from Colombia.
+The oldest suspect is 55 and the youngest, Solages, is 35, he said.

-Four other suspected assailants were killed and two are still missing, Pierre said.

-Pierre would not provide additional details about Solages' background, nor would he provide the name of the second Haitian-American he said was arrested.

-Solages describes himself as a “certified diplomatic agent,” an advocate for children and budding politician on a website for a charity he established in 2019 in south Florida to assist residents.
+Seven other suspected assailants were killed in a gunfight with police, according to Haiti's director of National Police Leon Charles.
+Pierre would not provide additional details about Solages' background, nor provide the name of the second Haitian American.
+The U.S. State Department said it was aware of reports that Haitian Americans were in custody but could not confirm or comment.
+Solages described himself as a “certified diplomatic agent,” an advocate for children and budding politician on a website for a charity he established in 2019 in south Florida to assist residents.

-“The pursuit of the mercenaries continues,” said Léon Charles, director of Haiti's National Police, in announcing the arrest of suspects.
-“Their fate is fixed: They will fall in the fighting or will be arrested.”
-Witnesses said two suspects were discovered hiding in bushes in Port-au-Prince on Thursday by a crowd, some of whom grabbed the men by their shirts and pants, pushing them and occasionally slapping them.

-Police arrived shortly afterward to arrest the men, who were sweating heavily and wearing clothes that seemed to be smeared with mud, an Associated Press journalist at the scene said.
-Officers placed them in the back of a pickup truck and drove away as the crowd ran after them to the nearby police station.
+Police arrested the men, who were sweating heavily and wearing clothes that seemed to be smeared with mud, an Associated Press journalist said.
+Officers put them in the back of a pickup truck and drove away as the crowd ran after them to the nearby police station.

 The crowd later set fire to several abandoned cars riddled with bullet holes that they believed belonged to the suspects, who were white men.
 The cars didn't have license plates, and inside one of them was an empty box of bullets and some water.

-At a news conference Thursday, Charles, the police chief, asked people to stay calm, go home and let police do their work as he warned that authorities needed evidence they were destroying, including the burned cars.
+At a news conference Thursday, Charles, the police chief, urged people to stay calm and let police do their work as he warned that authorities needed evidence they were destroying, including the burned cars.

+Officials did not address a motive for the slaying, saying only that the attack, condemned by Haiti's main opposition parties and the international community, was carried out by “a highly trained and heavily armed group.”
+Meanwhile, a Haitian judge involved in the investigation said that Moïse was shot a dozen times and his office and bedroom were ransacked, according to the Haitian newspaper Le Nouvelliste.
+It quoted Judge Carl Henry Destin as saying investigators found 5.56 and 7.62 mm cartridges between the gatehouse and inside the house.

+Moise's daughter, Jomarlie Jovenel, hid in her brother's bedroom during the attack, he said, and a maid and another worker were tied up by the attackers.

 “There is this void now, and they are scared about what will happen to their loved ones,” said Marlene Bastien, executive director of Family Action Network Movement, a group that helps people in Miami's Little Haiti community.

-She said it was important for the administration of U.S. President Joe Biden to take a much more active role in supporting attempts at national dialogue in Haiti with the aim of holding free, fair and credible elections.
+She called on the Biden administration to take a much more active role in supporting attempts at national dialogue in Haiti with the aim of holding free, fair and credible elections.

+Meanwhile, the Security Council met Thursday to talk about the situation in Haiti, and U.N. special envoy Helen La Lime, speaking to reporters at U.N. headquarters from Port-Au-Prince, said Haiti made a request for additional security assistance.

 According to Haiti's constitution, Moïse should be replaced by the president of Haiti's Supreme Court, but the chief justice died in recent days from COVID-19, leaving open the question of who might rightfully succeed to the office.